Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Plover – sells plov (rice and meat with fat).
 Open late.

 - Gorgasali Square – has many restaurants open late as well, and with a terrace view of the city at night.
+Look around the I Love Tbilisi sign (restaurant right behind this is good), many other options around as well.

 There is so much nice food everywhere.
 Even some 3.5 star restaurants can be pretty good.
 I listed only the more iconic ones that I know of but really, there are many for you to explore.